-The Picket Fence is a three-story, 2,007-square-foot townhome + 660-square-foot ADU, anticipated to open in October 2023.
+The Picket Fence is a three-story, 2,007-square-foot townhome + 660-square-foot ADU.
 The ground floor is a full studio home with an entry porch.
 The main home above includes three bedrooms, 2.5 bathrooms, a flex space, an entry porch, and covered deck.
 The home is a rental, designed for Trail Blazers, a millennial demographic identified using Kantar's MindBaseTM consumer attitudinal and generational segmentation, who seek a modern and sustainable living space that suits their active urban lifestyle.

-Anticipated to open in April 2024, The 412 is a paired townhome consisting of two 2,024-square-foot residences.
+The 412 is a paired townhome consisting of two 2,024-square-foot residences.
 Each for-sale three-story home will include three bedrooms, 3.5 bathrooms, a loft, an office, one-bay garage, and multiple outdoor living spaces including an entry porch, covered patio, oversized roof deck, and more.
-Tailored to meet the needs of Full Throttles - a segment of younger baby boomers identified by Kantar's MindBaseTM segmentation who have a greater interest than other groups in wellness home features like energy and water conservation, eliminating chemicals, air filtration, climate control via smart devices, and solar - The 412 is being designed for buyers who are motivated to buy based on a desire to improve their health.
+Tailored to meet the needs of Full Throttles - a segment of younger baby boomers identified by Kantar's MindBase[TM] segmentation who have a greater interest than other groups in wellness home features like energy and water conservation, eliminating chemicals, air filtration, climate control via smart devices, and solar - The 412 is being designed for buyers who are motivated to buy based on a desire to improve their health.